modir/using-laminas-framework-book/version2/docs/doctrine.md

 `Query OK, 1 row affected (0.01 sec)`

-T> MySQL commands are case insensitive, so you could type `create database blog;` with the same result.
+> MySQL commands are case insensitive, so you could type `create database blog;` with the same result.
    We recommend using upper case for SQL queries, since this is a common convention.

 Next, we create the user named `blog` and grant it all privileges for accessing and modifying the